 - If your spouse's past actions caused you pain, it is crucial to share that pain with your spouse.
 When your mate speaks to you about the pain you created, strive to be empathetic.
 It would be best if you worked on feeling the pain you caused.

-- When you and your partner are engaging in communication, give each other your full attention, put all distractions aside, and listen with your heart.
+- When you and your partner engage in communication, give each other your full attention, put all distractions aside, and listen with your heart.

 - Strive to speak without using words, language, tone, or body language that may trigger conflict or intimidate your spouse.
 Instead of starting a sentence with an accusatory: "You are..." use "I feel like this in situations such as...." and avoid absolutes such as "always," "must," "never," and "should."